-Modelling the growth of the church in times of revival is fraught with difficulties as the work of the Holy Spirit is so unpredictable: “The wind blows where it wishes”, John 3:8.
-Social modelling of the sort I do in church growth depends on the reaction of people being predictable when large enough numbers are aggregated together.
+Modelling the growth of the church in times of revival is fraught with difficulties.
+The work of the Holy Spirit is so unpredictable: “The wind blows where it wishes”, John 3:8.
+Social modelling, like my church growth work, depends on the reaction of people being predictable when large enough numbers are aggregated together.
 But when the Spirit cannot be predicted, neither can the reaction of those whom He moves.
-“The wind blows where it wishes …. so it is with everyone who is born of the Spirit”.
+“The wind blows where it wishes …. so it is with everyone who is born of the Spirit”

 Lewis Revival 1949-1953

 To illustrate the point, I want to take you back to an incident during the revival on the Isle of Lewis in Scotland that occurred on 1st February 1950 .
-Duncan Campbell the revivalist told this story of the parish minister of Carloway, Murdo McLennan, who went to a young people’s dance, the nightclub of their day, and sang psalms until the Holy Spirit fell.
+Duncan Campbell, the revivalist, told this story of the parish minister of Carloway, Murdo McLennan, who went to a young people’s dance, the nightclub of their day.
+There they sang psalms until the Holy Spirit fell.
 To quote from one of Campbell’s sermons:

 And then he said, “Would you sing a Psalm with me?”
 “Yes”, said a young man, “if you’ll lead it yourself”.

-Other versions of the account say that it was 3.00-3.30 in the morning when the Spirit fell, and that other psalms were used [1,3].
-It is also said that some were the worse for wear because of drink.
+Other versions of the account say that it was 3.00-3.30 in the morning when the Spirit fell and that other psalms were used [1,3].
+It is also said that some were the worse the wear because of drink.
 The hall being used for the dance was next door to the minister’s residence in Carloway, and he and his wife briefly went home to have a cup of tea and pray before entering the dance .
-He entered the hall though a side door, without paying, which was one of the reasons the dance organizer was not happy with him [4,5,6]!
+He entered the hall through a side door without paying, which was one of the reasons the dance organizer was not happy with him [4,5,6]!

-It turned out all bar three of the people at the dance were converted .
-They were not all converted at once, but all came under conviction that night and were subsequently converted over the coming days.
-Such incidents were typical of the Lewis Revival, and many other revivals as well.
+It turned out that all bar three of the people at the dance were converted .
+They were not all converted at once.
+But all came under conviction that night and were subsequently converted over the coming days.
+Such incidents were typical of the Lewis Revival and many other revivals as well.

 Let me try and relate the Carloway incident to my limited enthusiasm model of church growth.
-The hypothesis behind the model is that there is a sub-group of Christians called enthusiasts whose faith is infectious, and are thus responsible for conversions though contact with unbelievers.
-Some of those converted unbelievers become enthusiasts who also pass on their faith, and so it continues, as long as enthusiasts keep reproducing themselves.
-In this case the minister, Murdo McLennan, was clearly the enthusiast.
+The hypothesis behind the model is that there is a sub-group of Christians called enthusiasts whose faith is infectious.
+It is these who are responsible for conversions through contact with unbelievers.
+Some of those converted unbelievers become enthusiasts who also pass on their faith.
+So it continues as long as enthusiasts keep reproducing themselves.
+In this case, the minister, Murdo McLennan, was clearly the enthusiast.
 But how exactly did he pass his faith on?
-How much of what it means to be a Christian was picked up late at night in a dance, under the influence of alcohol, when only a limited message is given, and a psalm, which mentions God, but not Jesus?
+How much Christianity was picked up late at night in a dance by people under the influence of alcohol is difficult to tell.
+Especially when only a limited message is given, and the psalm read only mentions God, but not Jesus!

 The reality is that there is a context.
-Firstly most people on the Isle of Lewis would have known about Christianity, the shorter catechism of the Westminster Confession was taught in schools.
-As children they would have most likely attended church, as there was nothing else happening on a Sunday, which was (and still is) a Sabbath in those parts.
+Firstly most people on the Isle of Lewis would have known about Christianity.
+For example, the shorter catechism of the Westminster Confession was taught in schools.
+As children, they would have most likely attended church.
+There was nothing else happening on a Sunday, which was (and still is) a Sabbath in those parts.
 Thus once under conviction, they would have known where to turn to find peace.
 Thus the effectiveness of the minister as an enthusiast is heightened by the religious background.

-Secondly, there is the knowledge of the revival itself, which although not heard of in much of the UK, would have been very well known to people on the west of the Isle of Lewis.
+Secondly, there is the knowledge of the revival itself.
+Although it was not heard of in much of the UK, it would have been very well known to people on the west of the Isle of Lewis.
 Thus there would have been a fear among unbelievers that they could also be so affected.
-The mere knowledge of a revival can bring back to mind other things, already heard prior to the meeting, that could all be used by God in the conversion of the person.
+The mere knowledge of a revival can bring back to mind other things already heard prior to the meeting that could all be used by God in the conversion of the person.

 Fourthly, there was the boldness of the minister.
 He was quite prepared to break all social conventions and challenge people in their own place.
 One of the main reasons the modern church fails to grow is a lack of boldness.

-What is unusual about the dance in Carloway is that it is not in a church meeting, or a one-to-one encounter where someone gets “led to the Lord”, but an encounter on “enemy territory” where God uses the boldness of the believer and the background of the people to achieve in one evening what normally takes the church a year!
+What is unusual about the dance in Carloway is that it is not in a church meeting.
+Nor is it a one-to-one encounter where someone gets “led to the Lord”.
+Rather, it is an encounter on “enemy territory” where God uses the boldness of the believer and the background of the people to achieve in one evening what normally takes the church a year!
 This is where enthusiasts, and especially ministers, are at their most effective.
-It is wonderfully hard to model as it is impossible to predict the outcome on the basis of the past experiences that are tied up in the averaging process.
-But strangely enough it is more typical of the type of incidents in the Gospels and the Acts of the Apostles.
+It is wonderfully hard to model this situation!
+It is impossible to predict the outcome on the basis of past experiences that are tied up in the averaging process.
+But strangely enough, it is more typical of the type of incidents in the Gospels and the Acts of the Apostles.

-Well this post did not come about by accident.
-Only a few weeks ago a Richard Taylor at the Cwmbran Outpouring said he would love to get up in a nightclub when a DJ is playing and sing “Jesus, Jesus…” just to see what would happen .
+Well, this post did not come about by accident.
+Only a few weeks ago, Richard Taylor at the Cwmbran Outpouring said he would love to get up in a nightclub when a DJ is playing and sing “Jesus, Jesus…” just to see what would happen .

 So is the context that different?
 There is the boldness of the minister in going into non-religious territory.
-There would be plenty of converts to go with him, some of whom would be know, or if not known would be their type of people.
-If this were tried in Cardiff it is unlikely there would be much knowledge of the outpouring among non-churchgoers, but in the area around Cwmbran that knowledge is growing fast.
-The knowledge of Christianity of course is light compared with the Isle of Lewis, but that will not stop someone coming to Jesus; it just means it will take longer to disciple converts to become more like Him.
-And of course the Holy Spirit has not changed!
+There would be plenty of converts to go with him, some of whom would be known.
+If not known, they would be “their type of people”.
+If this were tried in Cardiff, it is unlikely there would be much knowledge of the outpouring among non-churchgoers.
+However, in the area around Cwmbran, that knowledge is growing fast.
+The knowledge of Christianity, of course, is light compared with the Isle of Lewis, but that will not stop someone from coming to Jesus; it just means it will take longer to disciple converts to become more like Him.
+And, of course, the Holy Spirit has not changed!